A7Lavinraj/assistant.nvim/README.md

 :lua print(vim.bo.filetype)
 ```

-- `time_limit` option is used to limit your code execution process to prevent infinite execution.
-- `border` option is used to enable borders.
-- `theme` option is used to change themes. there are only four options yet `gruvbox`, `catppuccin`, `tokyonight` and `dynamic`. `dynamic` option uses the current environment colorsheme.

 <br />

-> There is only one command to interact with plugin <span style="font-weight: bold; color: lightgray;">AssistantToggle</span> which toggle the UI window of plugin and rest operations are done by keymappings.
+> There is only one command to interact with plugin <span style="font-weight: bold; color: lightgray;">AssistantToggle</span> which toggle the UI window of plugin and rest operations are done by key-mappings.

 <br />